jrodr10/Core-Old/README.md

 # Edit : Work actually, not have errors of outdated things.
 Single thing is to update warps and others for your server.
 I don't remember to be full list here, so please verify code.
 It's not fully, i added another things who i didn't even know now what it is :v

+# EDIT 2: If you use that, just add credits and my discord: NycuRO#0770, thank you :)
 # Version

 About version, i wait finish my TODO's and release 1.0.0.